lsst-dm/dm_dev_guide/pybind11/how-to.rst

 #####################################

 We use the `pybind11 <https://github.com/pybind/pybind11>`_ library to generate Python wrappers for our C++ code.
-These wrappers are subject to the rules laid out in the :doc:`pybind11_style_guide`.
+These wrappers are subject to the rules laid out in the :doc:`style`.

 What follows is a basic step-by-step guide to writing pybind11 wrappers.